aws-samples/applying-voice-classification-in-amazon-connect-contact-flow/README.md

 You will need to fill in the S3 bucket name for audio recording and SageMaker inference endpoint as parameters:
 ![cloudformation](images/cloudformation.png)

-If you want to deploy this stack in other AWS regions, rather than US-EAST-1, or you want to make change to the Lambda functions, feel free to create a new S3 bucket in your AWS account, and change the CFN parameter existingS3BucketName to your newly created bucket name.
-You will need to upload the zipped Lambda function packages to that bucket, including connect-audio-stream-solution.zip, contact_init.zip, create_contact_flow.zip, kvs_trigger.zip.
-The packaged Lambda functions are available in the connect-audio-stream-solution/deployment folder (https://github.com/aws-samples/applying-voice-classification-in-amazon-connect-contact-flow/tree/main/connect-audio-stream-solution/deployment).
+If you want to deploy this stack in other AWS regions, rather than US-EAST-1, or you want to make change to the Lambda functions, go to the [connect-audio-stream-solution](https://github.com/aws-samples/applying-voice-classification-in-amazon-connect-contact-flow/tree/main/connect-audio-stream-solution) folder and follow the steps for [AWS SAM](https://aws.amazon.com/serverless/sam/) deployment.

 Take a note of the CFN stack outputs for the Lambda function ARNs, which will be used in the next step:
 ![cfnoutput](images/cfnoutput.png)